phbergsmann/ai-on-rosa-workshop/README.md

 And the best part?
 While we’re working with a predefined insurance use case, we’re confident the knowledge and skills you gain will be invaluable for your own AI projects.

-Ready to collaborate with Red Hat and Microsoft on your use case?
+Ready to collaborate with Red Hat and Amazon Web Services on your use case?
 We’re here to support you every step of the way—reach out, and let’s make it happen!

 ## Introduction

-This repository contains the code, instructions, resources and materials associated with the Lab called **OpenShift AI + Azure AI Workshop**.
+This repository contains the code, instructions, resources and materials associated with the Lab called **OpenShift AI + Amazon Bedrock Workshop**.

 To consult the static version of the instructions, please use [this URL](https://rh-aiservices-bu.github.io/parasol-insurance/)